Home Science Spectroscopy Electromagnetic Spectrum

 Electromagnetic Spectrum

 Electromagnetic spectrum diagram and entire chart represent the number of radiation spectra (frequency, wavelength, and energy) formed by the electrical field and magnetic field in quantum physics or chemistry.
+Each type of electromagnetic emission spectrum such as radio waves, ultraviolet-visible (UV-vis), infrared (IR), and microwaves travel at the speed of light in a vacuum with a definite range of frequencies, wavelengths, and energy.

 Electromagnetic spectrum radiation diagram or chart represent frequency, wavelength, energy in chemistry